On the small prime factors of a non-deficient number: Sums of divisors of numbers near

 \begin{conjecture} There are arbitrarily large $n$ such that $B(n)< B(n+1)$. \end{conjecture}

 \begin{conjecture} There are arbitrarily large $n$ such that $C(n)< C(n+1)$. \end{conjecture}

 \begin{conjecture} There are arbitrarily large $n$ such that $D(n)< D(n+1)$. \end{conjecture}

 Note that standard conjectures about primes imply these conjectures.
 For example, whenever $n!+1$ is prime and $(n+1)!+1$ is composite, one will have that $A(n) < A(n+1)$ and $C(n) < C(n+1)$.
 Since it is believed that there are infinitely many prime values of $n!+1$, and since there are infinitely many values of $n!+1$ which are composite (by Wilson's Theorem), we should strongly believe Conjecture \ref{A(n) bump conjecture}.
+One hopes that these conjectures may be substantially easier to prove than statements like there being infinitely many primes of the form $n!+1$.

 One obvious question is if there are infinitely many $n$ where $n!+1$ is composite but $A(n) < A(n+1)$.
-This question seems difficult but we would tentatively conjecture that it is also yes, since if $n!+1$ is a semiprime with both prime factors near the square root, and $n!+1$ has a small prime divisor substantially smaller than its square root, we will have $A(n) < A(n+1)$.
+This question seems difficult but we tentatively conjecture that it is also yes.
+To see why this seems likely, note that if $n!+1$ is a semiprime with both prime factors near the square root, and $n!+1$ has a small prime divisor substantially smaller than its square root, we will have $A(n) < A(n+1)$.

 Let $S_A$ be the set of positive integers such that $A(n) < A(n+1)$.
-Define $S_B$, $S_C$ and $S_D$ similarly.
+Define $S_B$, $S_C$ and $S_D$ similarly for $B(n)$, $C(n)$, and $D(n)$.
 What is the density of these sets?
 The obvious conjectural natural densities for $S_A$ is 1/2 given the apparent slow rate which $A(n)$ tends towards 1.
 We do not see any way of even proving that this density exists.
-Curiously, we do not at this time see a way of even ruling out $S_A$ has density 1.
+Curiously, we do not at this time see a way of even ruling out that $S_A$ has density 1.
 If that were the case, it would mean that $A(n) < A(n+1)$ on almost all $n$ but that $A(n)$ takes large drops at isolated $n$ which drive it downwards overall.
 This seems like it should be obviously false but we do not see any easy proof. \\